Beliavsky/Fortran-code-on-GitHub/README.md

 * [Strings](#strings)
 * [Time Series](#time-series)
 * [Unclassified](#unclassified)

+## Benchmarks
+[raytracer](https://github.com/edin/raytracer): raytracer benchmark in dozens of languages, by edin.

 ## Biology and Medicine
 [umat_cartilage](https://github.com/shayansss/umat_cartilage): subroutines for a multiphasic and fibril-reinforced model of articular cartilage, by shayansss